z3z1ma/dbt-osmosis/README.md

 2. Bootstrap models to ensure all models exist
 3. Recompile Manifest
 4. Propagate definitions downstream to undocumented models solely within the context of each models dependency tree

+#### Here are some of the original foundational pillars:

+First and foremost, we want dbt documentation to retain a DRY principle.
+Every time we repeat ourselves, we waste our time.
+80% of documentation is often a matter of inheritance and continued passing down of columns from parent models to children.
+They need not be redocumented if there has been no mutation.

+Second, we want to standardize ways that we all organize our schema files which hold the fruits of our documentation.
+We should be able to enforce a standard on a per directory basis and jump between layouts at will as certain folders scale up the number of models or scale down.

+Lastly, and tangential to the first objective, we want to understand column level lineage, streamline impact analysis, and audit our documentation.

 ## New workflows enabled!